Pipeline Containers

 apptainer exec pipelines.sif esoreflex -l

-Important: no demodata is included inside of the container.
-Real processing data must be located in your $HOME directory or binded to the container as described in the Binding directories section.
+Important: no demodata is included in the container.
+Data to be processed must be located either in your $HOME directory (or a subdirectory thereof) or in a directory (or a subdirectory thereof) bound to the container as described in the Binding local directories section below.

 List of available pipelines package names